 At the top of the uptrend, we finally see the trend changing when all indicators show bearish signals.
-The red WATR indicator runs out, and a blue one is formed, but the strongest sign is from the CG indicator which gives us more than 10 red, downward facing arrows.
-Looking down to the indicators window, the TMA True Slope was oscillating around zero but with short-heighted bars and colours being blue and pink.
+The red WATR indicator runs out, and a blue one is formed, but the strongest sign is from the CG indicator which gives us more than 10 red, downward-facing arrows.
+Looking down at the indicators window, the TMA True Slope was oscillating around zero but with short-heightened bars and colors being blue and pink.
 Blue and pink are weak signals.
 However, when the red EZ Chart ArrZZx2 bar is seen, TMA True Slope bars turn bright red, a strong bearish signal.
 This is the time to exit the trade and cover your position.

-Our example was that of a market in an upward trend, but the same rules apply for downtrending markets, you just need to reverse what we saw above.
-Luckily, most indicators in this system are visual, and you only need to pay attention to the colours.
+Our example was that of a market in an upward trend, but the same rules apply to down-trending markets, you just need to reverse what we saw above.
+Luckily, most indicators in this system are visual, and you only need to pay attention to the colors.

 In this post, I’ve mentioned several times the terms swing trading and long-term trading; if you want to know the difference between this and day trading, here’s a video explaining everything: